dafny-lang/dafny/docs/DafnyRef/Topics.md

 ## 23.5.
 Functions in Dafny

-In this section, I explain with examples the support in Dafny for well-founded functions, extreme predicates, and proofs regarding these.
+This section explains with examples the support in Dafny for well-founded functions, extreme predicates, and proofs regarding these.

+TODO: This topic appears to replicate the previous section

 ### 23.5.1.
 Well-founded Functions in Dafny